bfansports/CloudTranscode/README.md

 COPY clientInterfaces /usr/src/clientInterfaces
 ```

-Just create a new folder, put this Dockerfile and a clone of the CloudTranscode repository in it.
-Then build you own image as follow: `sudo docker  build -t sportarc/cloudtranscode-prod:3.2.2 .`
+Just create a new folder, put the above Dockerfile in it and a clone the CloudTranscode repository in it too.
+Then build your own image as follow: `sudo docker  build -t sportarc/cloudtranscode-prod .`

 Then you can start your workers like this:

 ```
-$> sudo docker run sportarc/cloudtranscode-prod:3.2.2 ValidateAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:ValidateAsset -C /usr/src/clientInterfaces/ValidateAssetClientInterfaces.php
+$> sudo docker run sportarc/cloudtranscode-prod ValidateAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:ValidateAsset -C /usr/src/clientInterfaces/ValidateAssetClientInterfaces.php
-$> sudo docker run sportarc/cloudtranscode-prod:3.2.2 TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:TranscodeAllOutputAssets -C /usr/src/clientInterfaces/TranscodeAllOutputAssetsClientInterfaces.php
+$> sudo docker run sportarc/cloudtranscode-prod TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:TranscodeAllOutputAssets -C /usr/src/clientInterfaces/TranscodeAllOutputAssetsClientInterfaces.php
-$> sudo docker run sportarc/cloudtranscode-prod:3.2.2 TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:TranscodeImageAsset -C /usr/src/clientInterfaces/TranscodeImagesAssetsClientInterfaces.php
+$> sudo docker run sportarc/cloudtranscode-prod TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:TranscodeImageAsset -C /usr/src/clientInterfaces/TranscodeImagesAssetsClientInterfaces.php
-$> sudo docker run sportarc/cloudtranscode-prod:3.2.2 TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:OnDemandTranscodeAsset -C /usr/src/clientInterfaces/OnDemandTranscodeAssetClientInterfaces.php
+$> sudo docker run sportarc/cloudtranscode-prod TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:OnDemandTranscodeAsset -C /usr/src/clientInterfaces/OnDemandTranscodeAssetClientInterfaces.php
 ```

-As you can see, you can create many SFN tasks, processed by the same Activity but connected to the client applications with a different Interface.
-This way you can have sets of workers for all your applications.
-Each worker processing only certain tasks and hook through the interface to a specific client application.
+As you can see, you can create many SFN tasks.
+Each task is processed by the same activity code, but they are connected to different client applications using different Interface classes.
+This way you can have several sets of workers for all your applications.
+Each worker processing only certain tasks and hooked through to a different client application through custom interface classes.

 ## Input format

-In the input_sample folder, we provide input samples that you can edit to match your setup.
+In the `input_sample` folder, we provide input samples that you can edit to match your setup.

 The main idea is:

-   - One `input` section which describe what needs to be processed
+   - One `input` section which describes what must be processed
    - One `output` section which contains a list of wanted output.
 Each output is describe by a JSON and specifies the work to be done and where the resulting file should go.

 A Simple example that takes a `.mp4` as input and generate two thumbnails and a proxy video using a FFmpeg template: